operand/agency/README.md

 Note that this implementation of `_request_permission()` is just one possibility.
-We could have implemented, for example, a phone notification for a human to review from anywhere.
+We could have implemented, for example, a phone notification for a human to review from elsewhere.

 ## Discovering Actions